redis/ioredis/README.md

         }
         ```

-    * `maxRedirections`: When a `MOVED` or `ASK` error is received, client will redirect the
+    * `maxRedirections`: When a `MOVED` or `ASK` error is received, the client will redirect the
     command to another node.
 This option limits the max redirections allowed when sending a command.
 The default value is `16`.
     * `retryDelayOnFailover`: If the error of "Connection is closed." is received when sending a command,
     ioredis will retry after the specified delay.
 The default value is `2000`.
-You should make sure to let `retryDelayOnFailover * maxRedirections > cluster-node-timeout`
+You should make sure `retryDelayOnFailover * maxRedirections > cluster-node-timeout`
-    in order to insure that no command will fails during a failover.
+    to insure that no command will fail during a failover.
     * `retryDelayOnClusterDown`: When a cluster is down, all commands will be rejected with the error of `CLUSTERDOWN`.
-If this option is a number(by default is 1000), client
+If this option is a number (by default, it is 1000), the client
-    will resend the commands after the specified time(ms).
+    will resend the commands after the specified time (in ms).

 ### Transaction and pipeline in Cluster mode
-Almost all features that are supported by `Redis` also supported by `Redis.Cluster`, e.g. custom commands, transaction and pipeline.
+Almost all features that are supported by `Redis` are also supported by `Redis.Cluster`, e.g. custom commands, transaction and pipeline.
 However there are some differences when using transaction and pipeline in Cluster mode:

 0. All keys in a pipeline should belong to the same slot since ioredis sends all commands in a pipeline to the same node.
-0. You can't use `multi` without pipeline(aka `cluster.multi({ pipeline: false })`).
-This is because when you call `cluster.multi({ pipeline: false })`, ioredis doesn't know which node should the `multi` command be sent to.
+0. You can't use `multi` without pipeline (aka `cluster.multi({ pipeline: false })`).
+This is because when you call `cluster.multi({ pipeline: false })`, ioredis doesn't know which node the `multi` command should be sent to.
 0. Chaining custom commands in the pipeline is not supported in Cluster mode.

 When any commands in a pipeline receives a `MOVED` or `ASK` error, ioredis will resend the whole pipeline to the specified node automatically if all of the following conditions are satisfied:

-0. All errors received in the pipeline are same.
-For example, we won't resend the pipeline if we got two `MOVED` error pointing to different nodes.
+0. All errors received in the pipeline are the same.
+For example, we won't resend the pipeline if we got two `MOVED` errors pointing to different nodes.
 0. All commands executed successfully are readonly commands.
-This makes sure that resending the pipeline won't have side effect.
+This makes sure that resending the pipeline won't have side effects.

 ### Pub/Sub
-Pub/Sub in cluster mode works exactly as same as in standalone mode.
-Internally when a node of the cluster receives a message, it will broadcast the message to the other nodes. ioredis makes sure that each message would only received once by strictly subscribe one node at the same time.
+Pub/Sub in cluster mode works exactly as the same as in standalone mode.
+Internally, when a node of the cluster receives a message, it will broadcast the message to the other nodes. ioredis makes sure that each message will only be received once by strictly subscribing one node at the same time.

 ```javascript
 var nodes = [/* nodes */];